-Projects must seek to enhance, and intersect with, the university-wide challenge to elevate our contributions to the UN Sustainable Development Goals.
-The proposed project should also seek to provide an opportunity for personal professional growth and learning, and to the exploration of leadership at the Faculty or institutional level.
+Projects must seek to enhance, and intersect with the University-wide challenge to elevate our contributions to the UN SDGs.
+The proposed project should also seek to provide an opportunity for personal professional growth and learning and the exploration of leadership at the faculty or institutional level.

 - Normally 0.5 course release arranged in consultation with Dean/Principal

 - Generic expense reimbursement ($5,000 per annum) to be used at the discretion of the fellow

 - Project funds appropriate to activities proposed

 - Professional development supports based on identified needs and interests

 The Fellows program is intended for tenured faculty who are interested in future university leadership.
 Note: Indigenous faculty and those from equity deserving groups are encouraged to apply.
 Please complete the self-identification form.